toumorokoshi/greyhawk-language/docs/equivalents.rst

 before they are compile, it allows for one less variable that needs to be referenced in a location in memory, instead of on runtime.

-murasaki handles this by offering a 'production' build target that optimizes constants as if they were preprocessor directives.
+Greyhawk handles this by offering a 'production' build target that optimizes constants as if they were preprocessor directives.
 This also has the side effect of making it easier to see where a define was set::